j9650/MedusaNet/README.md

 3. Each pose file (XXX.pdb files) contains several poses, run MedusaDock to calculate the RMSD for each pose to the ground truth pose. medusa complex rmsd -r pdbbind/[XXX]/[XXX].rec.pdb pdbbind/[XXX]/[XXX].lig.mol2 -t pdbbind_output_S[XYZ]/[XXX].pdb -align receptor -object ligand > rmsd/S[XYZ].test

+4. Use convert_data_to_disk.py to generate the data for training, make sure "pdbbind_list" contrains the IDs of all proteins, "pdb_list_train" & "pdb_list_test" contains the IDs of all train/test protein. python convert_data_to_disk.py pdbbind_rmsd_srand pdb_list

+The "pdbbind_rmsd_srand" folder will contain the train/test data.

+5. Train the model with test_atom_withenergy_res.py